KhiopsML/khiops-doc/docs/setup/conda.md

-# Install the Khiops library using conda <small>  🚧 Beta 🚧 </small>
+# Install the Khiops Library Using Conda <small>  🚧 Beta 🚧 </small>

-The `conda` installation guarantees optimal performance since it handles installing or upgrading the MPI library on your system.
+The Conda package installation guarantees optimal performance since it handles installing or upgrading all Khiops dependencies, including the MPI library, in your Conda environment.

 ## Instructions